Does Exxon Mobil (XOM) Pay a Dividend? (2026)

 The bottom line on the XOM dividend

-Exxon Mobil (XOM) pays an approximate ~3% ($4.12/yr) dividend, so it offers some income but is held mostly for total return, not yield.
+Exxon Mobil (XOM) pays about 2.65%, or roughly $4.12 per share a year.
+At that level the dividend is a modest supplement rather than the reason to own it: the case rests on total return.
 For the full picture see the XOM guide.
 Walnut can show how XOM fits your real portfolio.
 It is not an investment adviser.

 FAQ